asumansuenbuel/rose-api-nodejs-client/README.md

-# rose-api-nodejs-client
+# Rose API for NodeJS

-Rose API for nodejs clients
+This package provides the API client for RoseStudio, a meta-programming environment focussing on Robotics applications.